igor-ramazanov/ann/README.md

 # ann
-Simple and manually written artificial neural network for recognition of emotions of drawn faces
+Simple and manually written artificial neural network for recognition of emotions of drawn faces.

+Written in Python with NumPy library.

+Divides training images to 2 parts:
+1. Training set - 70%
+2. Testing set - 30%

+Number of layers: 2

+Doesn't use back propagation.

+Stopping criteria for learning: precision (percentage of properly predicted) should be greater than 68%

+## Data
 Detects 4 emotion of drawn faces:
 1. Happy
 2. Sad